Nikki Haley blasts UN on anti-Israel bias, funding during confirmation hearing

 “We contribute 22 percent of the U.N.’s budget, far more than any other country,” Haley said.
 “We are a generous nation.
 But we must ask ourselves what good is being accomplished by this disproportionate contribution."

-President-elect Donald Trump has been a ferocious critic of the U.N. and just as fierce an advocate for Israel during his brief political career, and Haley, who was once a Trump critic, echoed those principles.
+President-elect Donald Trump has been a ferocious critic of the U.N. and just as fierce an advocate for Israel during his brief political career, and Haley echoed those principles.

-“Nowhere has the U.N.’s failure been more consistent and more outrageous than in its bias against our close ally Israel,” Haley is expected to say, Reuters reported.
+“Nowhere has the U.N.’s failure been more consistent and more outrageous than in its bias against our close ally Israel,” Haley said.

 She added: “I will not go to New York and abstain when the U.N. seeks to create an international environment that encourages boycotts of Israel.
 I will never abstain when the United Nations takes any action that comes in direct conflict with the interests and values of the United States.”